-Wilcox, A., Richardson, S.J., Bone, A., Foulis, A.K. and Morgan, N.G.
-(2009) Analysis of islet inflammation in human type 1 diabetes Clinical And Experimental Immunology, 155 (2). pp. 173-181.
+Wilcox, A., Richardson, S.J., Bone, Adrian, Foulis, A.K. and Morgan, N.G.
+(2009) Analysis of islet inflammation in human type 1 diabetes Clinical and Experimental Immunology, 155 (2). pp. 173-181.
 ISSN 0009-9104Full text not available from this repository.

 The immunopathology of type 1 diabetes (T1D) has proved difficult to study in man because of the limited availability of appropriate samples, but we now report a detailed study charting the evolution of insulitis in human T1D.
 Pancreas samples removed post-mortem from 29 patients (mean age 11.7 years) with recent-onset T1D were analysed by immunohistochemistry.
 The cell types constituting the inflammatory infiltrate within islets (insulitis) were determined in parallel with islet insulin content.
 CD8(+) cytotoxic T cells were the most abundant population during insulitis.
 Macrophages (CD68(+)) were also present during both early and later insulitis, although in fewer numbers.
 CD20(+) cells were present in only small numbers in early insulitis but were recruited to islets as beta cell death progressed.
 CD138(+) plasma cells were infrequent at all stages of insulitis.
 CD4(+) cells were present in the islet infiltrate in all patients but were less abundant than CD8(+) or CD68(+) cells.
 Forkhead box protein P3(+) regulatory T cells were detected in the islets of only a single patient.
 Natural killer cells were detected rarely, even in heavily inflamed islets.
 The results suggest a defined sequence of immune cell recruitment in human T1D.
 They imply that both CD8(+) cytotoxic cells and macrophages may contribute to beta cell death during early insulitis.
 CD20(+) cells are recruited in greatest numbers during late insulitis, suggesting an increasing role for these cells as insulitis develops.
 Natural killer cells and forkhead box protein P3(+) T cells do not appear to be required for beta cell death.